If you Google “Training and ROI,” you’ll get lots of hits. About 50,100,000 in my case this morning.

 While not all LMSs have this ability, the Convergence Enterprise LMS can be paired with a mobile device that workers can take into the field, turning your training library into a multi-purpose reference library.
 Our customer has now begun using the Enterprise LMS and Convergence Mobile, allowing his maintenance staff to quickly access SOPs, troubleshooting guides, manuals, and more with the click of a button.
 This means they can instantly check to find what the temperature of a given machine should be, for example, and thereby reduce product damage.
 (There’s even a way to assign a checklist electronically to ensure all settings have been set properly.)

 There you have it.
-At least six ways a learning management system and training materials can directly improve your bottom line by cutting production costs, increasing production efficiency and revenue, reducing product damage and waste, reducing costs associated with injuries and illnesses, and avoiding fines and penalties.
+At least six ways a training program can directly improve your bottom line by cutting production costs, increasing production efficiency and revenue, reducing product damage and waste, reducing costs associated with injuries and illnesses, and avoiding fines and penalties.
 And that doesn’t even take into account some other things you may have thought about—such as reducing the amount of travel expenses and overtime payment that often accompanies instructor-led training (which we’ll cover in a separate blog post later).

 And before you leave, why not download our free guide to effective manufacturing training, below?